 Why Doesn’t He/She Want More Children?

 Common reasons for not wanting more children include:

-- Finances – with more children, comes greater financial responsibility.
-Can you afford to have another child, and how would you make ends meet?
+- Finances – with more children comes greater financial responsibility.
+Can you afford to have another child?

 - Family time – you may already feel short of time, and another child could exacerbate this.
-Do you have enough time to spend with your current children, at your job, with you partner, and could you find extra time to spend with another child?
+Do you have enough time for children you already have, your job, your partner, and another child?

-- The demands of pregnancy and/or birth – some people are put off by pregnancy and birth.
-If the pregnancy, birth or recovery were particularly hard on you or your partner, this could be causing some reluctance.
+- The demands of pregnancy and/or birth – if the pregnancy, birth or recovery were particularly hard on you or your partner, this could cause some reluctance to experience it again.

 - Love – some parents worry they wouldn’t love a second child as much as their first.
 This worry is easily disputed by talking to parents of big families.
-Many second time parents are surprised at just how much they can love their next baby.
-Check out BellyBelly’s article, Loving Two.
+Many second-time parents are surprised at how much they can love their next baby.

-- Couple time – if you are just emerging out of the baby stage, and have finally reached a time where you are able to enjoy each other again, that could explain resistance.
-You may finally feel like a couple again, and be reluctant to lose that valued time again.
+- Couple time – if you are just emerging out of the baby stage, and have finally reached a time where you are able to enjoy each other again, one of you may be reluctant to re-enter the baby stage.

-- Having a challenging firstborn/subsequent child – if your first child could be described as a handful, you may be less keen on the idea of taking on another child
+- Having a challenging firstborn/subsequent child – if your first child could be described as a handful, you may be nervous about the idea of having another child and experiencing those challenges again.